Backup and Restore Extension Data

 To ensure the integrity of your extension data, please keep in mind the following important information.

 Warning: In the course of restoring backed up Plesk data, some of the restored Plesk object IDs may be changed.
-If your extension database stores such Plesk object IDs in the database, they may become outdated and incorrect after the restore.
+If your extension stores such Plesk object IDs in the database, they may become outdated and incorrect after the restore.

 Using GUIDs or names to reference the Plesk objects, when necessary, will help protect the integrity of your extension data through the backup and restore processes.